ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

   nearest source point.

 .. note::
-   Previous versions of ESMValCore (<2.5) supported the schemes ``linear_horizontal_extrapolate_vertical`` and ``nearest_horizontal_extrapolate_vertical``.
-These schemes have been renamed to ``linear_extrapolate`` and ``nearest_extrapolate``, respectively, in version 2.5 and are identical to the new schemes.
-Support for the old schemes will be removed in version 2.7.
+   Previous versions of ESMValCore (<2.5.0) supported the schemes ``linear_horizontal_extrapolate_vertical`` and ``nearest_horizontal_extrapolate_vertical``.
+These schemes have been renamed to ``linear_extrapolate`` and ``nearest_extrapolate``, respectively, in version 2.5.0 and are identical to the new schemes.
+Support for the old names will be removed in version 2.7.0.

 * See also :func:`esmvalcore.preprocessor.extract_levels`.
 * See also :func:`esmvalcore.preprocessor.get_cmor_levels`.